y3s1-2020/ITPM_2020_JAN/README.md

         * Inheritance factor measures the code complexity of a software based on program components such as 'direct inheritances' and 'indirect inheritances'.

         * Each program component carries a defaultly set weight, which is also allowed to be changed by the user as they wish by giving   keyboard inputs for the weights.

+        *This function measures code complexity for programs in JAVA and C++ both.

 05. Control Structures

+        * Control Strucutres factor measures the code complexity of a software based on program components such as 'available control structures' and 'number of conditions in control structures'.

+        * Each program component carries a defaultly set weight, which is also allowed to be changed by the user as they wish by giving   keyboard inputs for the weights.

+        * This function allows the user to print the results of complexity due to variables as a CSV file.

 06. Coupling

+        * Coupling factor measures the code complexity of a software based on program componts such as 'recursive calls', 'regular methods', 'recursive methods'

+        * Each program component carries a defaultly set weight, which is also allowed to be changed by the user as they wish by giving   keyboard inputs for the weights.

+        *